Heather Baron-Gracie: Musical equipment

 Baron-Gracie is known for playing Vox Phantoms.
 She received her first of these guitars as a birthday present from Matty Healy of the 1975.
 However, due to the guitar's size, Baron-Gracie struggled to play it during live shows, telling Magnet magazine: "It sounded amazing, it played amazing, but it was a 12-string, and it was difficult to play live.
-I’m a tiny person and this guitar was just as big as me.
+I'm a tiny person and this guitar was just as big as me.
 It kept falling down."
 Jaime Oborne, the head of the record label Dirty Hit, subsequently reached out to a guitar enthusiast that he knew.
 This individual built Baron-Gracie a custom black Vox Phantom six-string that she could use during live performances.

 Visual style

-Baron-Gracie is known for her visual aesthetic and fashion sense, which has often been described as "gothic".
+Baron-Gracie's visual aesthetic and fashion sense has often been described as "gothic".
 In an interview with the Evening Standard, Baron-Gracie explained: "I've always been into dark fashion, the gothic side of things and vampires ...
 I like funeral clothes more than summer clothes.
 It comes from feeling like an outsider."
 The juxtaposition between Pale Waves's "high-fidelity pop exuberance" and Baron-Gracie's "obsidian gothic aesthetics" has engendered critical discussion: Owen Tanner of the Milwaukee Record described her look as "Taylor Swift going as Beetlejuice for Halloween" and Jessie Atkinson of Gigwise called it "Avril Lavigne Gothicism".

 Baron-Gracie's aesthetic has often led many to assume she performs in a metal, metalcore, or screamo band—an assumption that Baron-Gracie has deemed "one of the biggest misconceptions" about Pale Waves.
 The contrast between Baron-Gracie's visual style and the style of her band has occasionally resulted in accusations of "goth-baiting"—"on the first album," she told Nylon, "we received so much shit for basically ... wearing eye shadow and then playing essentially like pop music"—but Baron-Gracie has rebuffed these criticisms many times: In the aforementioned Nylon interview, she emphasized, "I don't have to wear anything to play the kind of music that I want to play", and in an interview with Magnet, Baron-Gracie further stressed, "If I want to look like a moody vampire, let me!"

 Personal life

-Baron-Gracie is an open member of the LGBTQ+ community, and in an interview with Vanity Fair, she exclaimed: "Too many people think I’m straight ...
-I’m not straight ...
-I’ve always been gay.
+Baron-Gracie is an open member of the LGBTQ+ community, and in an interview with Vanity Fair, she exclaimed: "Too many people think I'm straight ...
+I'm not straight ...
+I've always been gay.
 When I came out of the womb I knew I was gay."
 Baron-Gracie is in a relationship with singer and songwriter Kelsi Luck, who served as Baron-Gracie's "muse" when she was writing the lyrics and themes for the Pale Waves album Who Am I?
 With Baron-Gracie, Luck co-directed the video for Pale Waves' single "You Don't Own Me", and the two starred together in the video for the song "She's My Religion".